Sonic the Hedgehog (character): Reception and legacy

 As Sega's mascot and one of the key reasons for the company's success during the 16-bit era of video game consoles, Sonic is one of the most famous video game characters in the world.
 In 1993, Sonic became the first video game character to have a balloon in Macy's Thanksgiving Day Parade.
 In 1996, Sonic was also the first video game character to be seen in a Rose Parade.
 Sonic was one of the three game characters inducted on the inaugural Walk of Game class in 2005, along with former rivals Mario and Link (both from Nintendo).
 One of a class of genes involved in fruit fly embryonic development, called hedgehog genes, has been named "sonic hedgehog" after him.

 On the other hand, Sonic's apparent romantic relationship with Princess Elise in the 2006 video game resulted in major criticism.
 Sonic's characterization and relationship with Eggman in Sonic Boom earned a positive response by Patrick Lee of The A.V.
 Club and Emily Ashby of Common Sense Media.

 Sonic has also been used as a symbol for Sega's various sponsorships.
 Between 1993 and 1997, Sega sponsored the JEF United Ichihara Chiba football team, during which period Sonic appeared in the team's uniform.
 During the 1993 Formula One championship, Sega sponsored the Williams Grand Prix team, which won the Constructors' Championship that year, as well as the team's lead driver, Alain Prost, winning the Drivers' Championship.
 Sonic was featured in the cars, helmets, and their rivals McLaren used to paint a squashed hedgehog after winning races over Williams.
 The 1993 European Grand Prix featured a Sonic balloon and Sonic billboards.
-In 1992, according to Sega of America marketing director Al Nilsen, Sonic was found to be more recognizable than Mickey Mouse in the six-to eleven-year-old demographic, based on the character's respective Q Scores, although this claim could not be confirmed by Q Score developer Marketing Evaluations, Inc.
+In 1992, Sonic was found to be more recognizable than Mickey Mouse among the 6-11 year-old demographic, based on the character's respective Q Scores.
+In 1994, a poll conducted in the United Kingdom found that Sonic was the most recognizable fictional character among the 11-14 year-old demographic.